 Information on examination processes is available online in the College's Assessment Policy.
 The College Board of Examiners and College Office Staff are at your service to assist you in your important role as examiner.
-Please contact us if the Examiner Handbook leaves any of your questions unanswered.
+Please contact us if you require any further clarification..

 On behalf of the Board of Examiners, we take this opportunity to extend our thanks to you for acting as an examiner this year.
 You were selected because of your recognised expertise in your subject in addition to your proficiency in communication and your general professionalism and we look forward to working with you to deliver a very high standard of examination.
-Resources are available to examiners on the College website at http://www.anzcvs.org.au/examiners/
+Resources are available to examiners on the College website here.